blackwalllab/vertex_spheres_lite/README.md

 ## 🔥 Features

-- Real-time vertex generation
+- Real-time procedural vertex system
-- Procedural geometry system
+- Dynamic geometry generation
 - Lightweight Blender addon
 - Modular Python structure
-- Clean public Lite version
+- Experimental geometry workflow
 - No external dependencies
+- Public Lite version

 ---

 ## 🧠 About

-Vertex Lite is a lightweight Blender addon for procedural vertex-based geometry workflows.
+Vertex Lite is an experimental Blender addon for procedural geometric systems.

-It is part of the Blackwall higher-dimensional geometry ecosystem.

-The system generates and transforms geometry directly inside Blender.
+The addon generates and transforms geometry directly inside Blender in real time.

-This is not a pre-rendered animation.
+This is NOT a pre-rendered animation.

+The geometry exists dynamically inside the system itself.

 ---

 ## 📦 Correct ZIP Structure

-The install ZIP must look like this:

 ```text
 vertex_lite.zip